 AI orchestration becomes useful when the business owns the brain and the rules.

-The control plane connects source truth, neural knowledge lanes, model routes, agent fleets, runtime placement, governance gates, and operating records into one reviewable system.
+The control plane connects trusted knowledge, governed knowledge lanes, model routes, agent operations, runtime placement, governance gates, and operating records into one reviewable system.

 01Shows Folium can coordinate many AI parts without selling unmanaged autonomy.

-02Makes mass agent management a controlled fleet discipline with roles, logs, and lifecycle records.
+02Makes agent operations a controlled discipline with roles, logs, and lifecycle records.

-03Connects cloud, local, private, containerized, virtualized, and hybrid placement patterns to public-safe workload routing.
+03Connects cloud, local, private, containerized, virtualized, and hybrid placement patterns to bounded workload routing.

 R